The Journal of Chemical Physics: Highlights

 According to the Web of Science database, as to 15 March 2018, a total of 132,435 articles have been published in the Journal of Chemical Physics.
 The number of articles published per year was about 180 in the 1930s and decreased to about 120 during second world war.
-After the war the number of articles increased steadily, reaching about 1800 articles/year in 1970.
-The publishing rate remained fairly stable at this level until about 1990, when it climbed up again reaching a maximum of 2871 articles published in 2014.
-It has since decreased somewhat to 2300 articles/year in the period 2015-2017.
+After the war the number of articles increased steadily, reaching about 1800 articles per year in 1970.
+The publishing rate remained fairly stable at this level until about 1990, when it climbed up again, reaching a maximum of 2871 articles published in 2014.
+It has since decreased somewhat to 2300 articles per year in the period 2015–2017.

 As to 15 March 2018 and according to Web of Science, the ten most cited articles published in the Journal of Chemical Physics are: